kanhaiyasingh12/Azurefunction/Meeting_Notes_Aug25.md

 ## Opening

 > Hi everyone, I have a status update on the Azure Functions SRE Discovery.
-I finalized the comprehensive DEV discovery report and added it to our Azure DevOps Wiki.
-With this report complete, we've successfully moved Azure Functions in DEV from 'unknown' to 'fully mapped' in our Release Orchestration Capability Matrix.
+I finalized the comprehensive DEV discovery report and added it to our Azure DevOps Wiki. , I've successfully moved Azure Functions in DEV from 'unknown' to 'fully mapped' in our Release Orchestration Capability Matrix.

 ---

 ## Quick Summary

-DEV environment Azure Functions discovery is **complete**.
-The report is live on our ADO Wiki.
-Azure Functions has moved from `unknown` to `fully mapped` in the capability matrix for DEV.
-We mapped 10 apps, 30 functions, 3 Logic Apps, 153 RBAC assignments, 23 metric alerts, 51 log alerts, and verified network exposure across the board.
+I mapped 10 apps, 30 functions, 3 Logic Apps, 153 RBAC assignments, 23 metric alerts, 51 log alerts, and verified network exposure across the board.
 Next step: replicate to QA and PROD.

 ---
 ## 1. Observability Gaps